 VI.
-Master Planned Developments.
+Master Planned Developments

-- A. "Master planned development" means proposed development for which approval is requested by submission of a comprehensive plan containing maps, drawings, narrative, tables, and other information about the proposed use of specific land and/or water including descriptions of uses and use intensities, building and/or site improvement locations and sizes, relationships between buildings and improvements, vehicular and pedestrian access and circulation systems, parking, utility systems, stormwater management and treatment systems, geography, geology, impact assessments, regulatory-approved checklist, and phasing.
-Information in the master plan may be conceptual or detailed depending on the status of its regulatory approval. - B. At least 60 days prior to acting on a request for approval of a master planned development within the area subject to this order the Floodplain Administrator shall send the plan to the General Land Office for review. - C. When acting on a request for approval of a master planned development, the Commissioners Court shall consider: - 1. the development's potential effects on dunes, dune vegetation, public beach use and access, and the applicant's proposal to mitigate for such effects throughout the construction; - 2. the contents of the plan; and
+A. "Master planned development" means proposed development for which approval is requested by submittal of a comprehensive plan containing maps, drawings, narrative, tables, and other information about the proposed use of specific land and/or water including descriptions of uses and use intensities, building and/or site improvement locations and sizes, relationships between buildings and improvements, vehicular and pedestrian access and circulation systems, parking, utility systems, storm water management and treatment systems, geography, geology, impact assessments, regulatory - approved checklist, and phasing.
+Information in the master-plan may be conceptual or detailed, depending upon the status of its regulatory approval.

+B. At least sixty (60) days prior to acting on a request for approval of a master planned development within the area subject to this ordinance, the Building Official shall send the plan to the Texas General Land Office for review.

+C. When acting on a request for approval of a master-planned development, the Village Council shall consider:

+1. the development's potential effects on the dunes, dune vegetation, public beach use, and access, and the applicant's proposal to mitigate for such effects throughout the construction;

+2. the contents of the plan; and

-- 3. whether any component of the development, such as installation of roads or utilities, or construction of a structure seaward of a dune protection line, will subsequently require a permit or a certificate. - D. If the Commissioners Court determines that all development contemplated by the plan complies with all requirements of this order; a permit and/or certificate for the development may be issued. - E. If the Commissioners Court determines that any development contemplated by the plan does not comply with the requirements of this order and therefore cannot be approved without an amendment to this order, the Commissioners Court shall not issue a permit and/or certificate, but shall submit the plan to the General Land Office for approval as an amendment to this order.
+3. whether any component of the development, such as installation of roads or utilities, or construction of structures seaward of a dune protection line, will subsequently require a permit or a certificate.

+D. If the Village Council determines that all development contemplated by the plan complies with all requirements of this ordinance, a permit and/or certificate for the development may be issued.

+E. If the Village Council determines that any development contemplated by the plan does not comply with the requirements of this ordinance and, therefore, cannot be approved without an amendment to this ordinance, the Village Council shall not issue a permit and/or certificate, but shall submit the plan to the Texas General Land Office for approval as an amendment to this ordinance.